ghc-proposals/ghc-proposals/proposals/0126-type-applications-in-patterns.rst

     foo (MkT5 @_ @x @y)    = (() :: x ~ y => ())
     foo (MkT6 @x @y)       = (() :: ClassWithFunDep x y => ()) -- hard to bind b otherwise!

-All of these equations type-check.
+All of these equations type-check (just like they would if added value arguments of type ``a``, ``b``,... to the constructors and turned the type applications into type signatures).

 Note that the ``@_`` are not treated like partial type signatures.